Association fallacy: Set theory

 Therefore, B is in set S1.

-In the notation of first-order logic, this type of fallacy can be expressed as (∃x ∈ S : φ(x)) ⇒ (∀x ∈ S : φ(x)).
+Using first-order logic, this fallacy may be expressed as$(S_1(A)\and S_2(A)\and S_2(B)) \rightarrow S_1(B)$.

 The fallacy in the argument can be illustrated through the use of an Euler diagram: A satisfies the requirement that it is part of both sets S1 and S2, but representing this as an Euler diagram makes it clear that B could be in S2 but not S1.

 Guilt by association

 This form of the argument is as follows: